 If it has been possible to replace the femoral head back into the acetabulum without surgery, your cat will most likely be prescribed a short course of pain relief medications to be administered by mouth.

 In addition to this, your cat will need to be confined to strict cage rest.
-Your cat will have to be confined in this way for three to four weeks before it is safe to allow unrestricted activity.
 During this time, your cat may have a bandage on the affected leg, which should be carefully inspected daily to make sure that there are no problems with it.
 Your veterinarian will give you specific instructions for the care and monitoring of any bandages that were placed.

 What is the long-term prognosis for my cat?